hitheshsreedhara/orderbird/README.md

 2. Then I managed to download all the dependent tools and built a sample Hello SpringBoot application.

-3. Ran the application using Gradle.
+3. Built the application using Gradle.

 4. I said "Hello" to the "Spring".